AE100R Paul Allen Center

 Doctor of Philosophy

-For more information on admission qualifications, visit the department's Website at www.ee.washington.edu/admissions/graduate/index.html.
+For more information, visit the department's Website at www.ee.washington.edu/admissions/graduate/index.html.

 Facilities include research laboratories for advanced digital systems, advanced power technology, applied electromagnetics, optics, remote sensing, applied signal and image processing, mechatronics and intelligent control, modern sensors, and semiconductor technology